jgitlin-p21/chef-server/oc-chef-pedant/README.md

 ## Shared Functionality

-Where functionality in OPC is shared/identical to that in Open Source Chef Server, this test suite uses tests from [chef-pedant](https://github.com/chef/chef-pedant).
+Where functionality in OPC is shared/identical to that in Open Source CINC Server, this test suite uses tests from [chef-pedant](https://github.com/chef/chef-pedant).
 By default, dev VM is configured to mount your local chef-pedant checkout into the VM when loading `oc-chef-pedant`.
 See the [dev VM config](https://github.com/chef/opscode-dev-vm/blob/master/config/projects.json)